Sunshine (Dragon album): Background

 After Dragon relocated to Sydney in May 1975 they landed a contract with CBS Records when record producer Peter Dawkins caught one of their performances.
 Dragon co-founder Ray Goodwin left the group in 1975, so Dragon sent for keyboard player Paul Hewson who had a reputation, in New Zealand, as a pop songwriter.
 Hewson, ex-Mammal, had been scouted by Dragon when they were still in New Zealand but had declined to join.
 Often courting or creating controversy, the band was rocked by the heroin overdose death of drummer Neil Storey in September 1976, aged 22.
 By then, their debut single "This Time" had begun charting.
 After considering disbanding, Todd Hunter consulted with former manager Graeme Nesbitt (ex-Mammal) who advised him to continue and organised for Kerry Jacobson (ex-Mammal) to join on drums.

+Recording

+Marc Hunter acknowledged the difference from the band's earlier prog rock records.
+He said, "We used to have about ten styles, but we narrowed it down to about four of the album.
+We thought if we went out and did everything we could do it'd be confusing for anyone who was listening.
+The wonderful record company thought it would be too."

 Reception

 Rip It Up noted that the song-writing in the band had matured, saying, "A few might argue that Dragon, in adopting a more commercial format, have forsaken their Art: a few more may grumble about the weaker songs on side two, but I for one see their adoption of a tried and true style as good discipline."

+RAM said, "It's a refined set covering a multiplicity of styles, a fervent statement of life from a band who've most of their time in Oz teetering on the brink of oblivion."